glongo001/nosql-challenge/README.md

             - Howe and Co Fish and Chips - Van 17
 4. How many establishments in each Local Authority Area have a hygiene score of 0?
     - I created a match query looking for establishments with a hygiene score of 0.
 I created a group query grouping establishments by Local Authority Area and added all documents in each group to obtain the total number of establishments with a hygiene score of 0 in each local authority area.
 I sorted the values from highest to lowest.
         - There are a total of 55 local authority areas.
-These are the 10 local authority areas with the greatest number of establishments with a hygiene score of 0 (the number of establishments with a hygiene score of 0 is displayed next to the are name):
+These are the 10 local authority areas with the greatest number of establishments with a hygiene score of 0 (the number of establishments with a hygiene score of 0 is displayed next to the area name):
             - Thanet - 1130
             - Greenwich - 882
             - Maidstone - 713